 Vattenfall, SSAB and LKAB together formed a joint venture company, HYBRIT Development, in 2016.
 HYBRIT stands for Hydrogen Breakthrough Ironmaking Technology.
 The objective is to have a completely fossil-free process for steel making by 2035.

 A feasibility study was conducted between 2016 and 2017.
 The report from that feasibility study was published in January 2018 and gave the initiative the green light.
-For the first time in 1,000 years, there is the prospect of a technological revolution, which begins in early summer with plans for the world’s first pilot plant in Luleå and Malmfälten.
+For the first time in 1,000 years, there is the prospect of a technological revolution, which began in early summer 2018 with the world’s first pilot plant in Luleå.
 The initiative has the potential to reduce Sweden’s total carbon dioxide emissions by ten per cent, and Finland’s emissions by seven per cent.
 This venture has been described as crucial to Sweden’s ability to meet the targets set out in the Paris Agreement on climate change.

 Steel plays an important role in our modern society, and global demand for steel is expected to rise as the world’s population grows and urbanisation increases.
 If a new process for ore-based steel making cannot be found, carbon dioxide emissions from the global steel industry will have increased by up to 25 per cent by 2050.